 A Word on Harassment

-So, before we dive into ways to temporarily bypass a block on WhatsApp, we do have to give a quick warning to any users looking to message someone who blocked them on the service.
-For obvious reasons, we don’t suggest anyone use WhatsApp to harass, intimidate, or otherwise threaten another individual.
-If you think you’ve been blocked on the service, it’s worth taking a step back and considering the reasons that may have led to your block.
+We strongly suggest that you do not use WhatsApp (or any other social media app) to harass, intimidate, threaten, or bother other people.
+If you’ve been blocked on the service, it’s worth taking a step back and considering the reasons that may have led to your block.
 If you think the other person has blocked you unfairly or for unknown reasons, it’s still worth remembering that the person who blocked you obviously doesn’t want you to contact them.
-Since a block isn’t permanent on WhatsApp, there may come a time where that person will unblock you on the service legitimately, and you’ll be able to contact them again.
+Since a block isn’t permanent on WhatsApp, there may come a time where that person will unblock you on the service legitimately and you’ll be able to contact them again.
 Maybe they just need a cooling-off period, or a break.
 Maybe the block doesn’t have anything to do with you personally.

-We do not in any way condone using any of the methods in this article are not to be used to harass another individual, and if you’ve been blocked on the service, there’s a good chance that person simply doesn’t want you to be able to message them.
-For that reason, these methods are only to be used in case of emergency, to contact a person who has blocked you on the service but needs to receive communication from you for family emergencies and other dangerous, life-threatening, or health-related issues.
+The methods I present in this article are not to be used to harass another individual.
+If you’ve been blocked on WhatsApp, there’s a good chance that your contact just doesn’t want to hear from you.
+For that reason, these methods are only to be used to contact someone who has blocked you in case of a family emergency or other critical life-threatening, or health-related issues.